How to Roast Pistachio Crusted Trout

 - Better to remove the fish just before it flakes but starts to firm up.
-A good way to tell is by using the tip of a knife to take a peek at the inside of the cooked fish.
+An excellent way to tell is by using the tip of a knife to peek at the inside of the cooked fish.
 With experience, you’ll see it looks like it wants to flake but resists and the meat is starting to firm up.

 - Saying this, I know some of you don’t like your fish under-cooked and prefer to cook until it flakes.
 That’s fine but I wanted to explain why sometimes you think you’ve cooked the fish perfectly and it seems dry when you eat it.

-- Cooking fish, especially delicate fish, takes practice but once you get a feel for cooking it, the timing becomes natural.
+- Cooking fish, an incredibly delicate fish, takes practice, but once you get a feel for cooking it, the timing becomes natural.

 Nuts on Hand

-We usually have pistachio nuts in our pantry along with almonds, cashews and walnuts for oatmeal, salads or to add to stir-fry.
+We usually have pistachio nuts in our pantry, almonds, cashews, and walnuts for oatmeal, salads, or stir-fry.
 If we buy a bigger bag at Costco, we use a vacuum sealer to make small batches so they stay fresher longer.

 Nuts do not last that long once opened.
-They go rancid and don’t taste very good.
+After that, they go rancid and don’t taste very good.

-We often buy a big bag of pine nuts because we cook with them so often but these are stored in the freezer until needed.
-When a recipe calls for them, we grab what we need from the freezer and they don’t seem to lose any of their taste or quality.
+We often buy a big bag of pine nuts because we often cook with them, but these are stored in the freezer until needed.
+Then, when a recipe calls for them, we grab what we need from the freezer, and they don’t seem to lose any of their taste or quality.

-Now I’m wondering if I should be freezing the other nuts we buy.
+Now I’m wondering if I should freeze the other nuts we buy.

-For this meal, we served steamed asparagus and leftover risotto as our side dishes.
-My wife and I typically prepare the sides from scratch but are always looking for ways to serve up something made earlier in the week that’s hanging out in the refrigerator.
+We served steamed asparagus and leftover risotto as our side dishes for this meal.
+My wife and I typically prepare the sides from scratch but always look for ways to serve up something made earlier in the week hanging out in the refrigerator.

 Roasted Pistachio Crusted Trout Recipe